citusdata/citus_docs/use_cases/realtime_analytics.rst

 .. note::

-  This is not necessary on Citus Cloud, which has HLL already installed, along with other useful :ref:`cloud_extensions`.
+  This is not necessary on Hyperscale, which has HLL already installed, along with other useful extensions.

 Now we're ready to track IP addresses in our rollup with HLL.
 First add a column to the rollup table.